TEAR-ERC/tandem/docs/getting-started/docker-release.rst

    * - Tag
      - Description
-   * - ``ghcr.io/tear-erc/tandem:all``
+   * - ``ghcr.io/tear-erc/tandem:latest``
-     - All 12 builds; use named aliases to select a configuration.
+     - All 12 builds; always points to the latest release.

 Versioning
 ----------

 Image tags follow this strategy:

-- ``:all`` always points to the latest release.
+- ``:latest`` always points to the latest release.
-- ``:all-1.2.0`` pins to a specific release for reproducibility.
+- ``:1.2.0`` pins to a specific release for reproducibility.

 For research workflows or production runs, pin to a version tag so your results are not affected by future updates:

 .. code-block:: sh

-   docker pull ghcr.io/tear-erc/tandem:all-1.2.0
+   docker pull ghcr.io/tear-erc/tandem:1.2.0

 Mounting Input and Output Files
 --------------------------------